Qurayba bint Abi Umayya: Third marriage

 Later she was courted by Abd al-Rahman ibn Abi Bakr.
 Aisha negotiated for her brother, and the Makhzum family agreed to the match.
-Abd al-Rahman and Qurayba had three children: Abd Allah, Umm Hakim, Asma, Muhammad and Hafsa.
+Abd al-Rahman and Qurayba had five children: Abd Allah, Umm Hakim, Asma, Muhammad Abu Atiq, and Hafsa.

 Abd al-Rahman had a reputation for being "harsh" with women, and the Makhzum family protested his treatment of Qurayba.
 They claimed that they had only given consent because of Aisha, who now conveyed their concerns to her brother.
 One day Qurayba exclaimed, "I was warned about you!" and Abd al-Rahman replied, "I will divorce you if you like."
 She then changed her mind and said, "I will not prefer anyone over Abu Bakr's son."
 They remained together.